heyoka/faxe-docs/docs/nodes/messaging/mqtt_amqp_bridge.md

 The node does only work standalone at the moment, meaning you cannot connect it to other nodes.

 The mqtt_amqp_bridge is completely unaware of the message content.
-For performance reasons the node does not parse incoming date or use data_items as every other node in faxe does, instead internally it will work with the raw binaries received from the mqtt broker and pass them through to the amqp publishers.
+For performance reasons the node does not parse incoming data or use data_items as every other node in faxe does, instead internally it will work with the raw binaries received from the mqtt broker and pass them through to the amqp publishers.